Juanka2634/MNF/README.md

 My Neuro functions

-Repository dedicated to store the functions created and applied by me in brain image processing.
+Repository dedicated to storing functions used in the processing of medical brain images.